Officials probe fire at Tyler Perry's Atlanta studios

 ATLANTA Investigators on Wednesday were trying to determine the cause of a fire that damaged the exterior of a building at filmmaker Tyler Perry's Atlanta studio complex late Tuesday.

-More than 100 fire-fighters responded to the blaze at about 8:45 p.m. on Tuesday (1:45 a.m.
-British time on Wednesday), Atlanta Fire Department spokesman J.L.
+More than 100 firefighters responded to the blaze at about 8:45 p.m. on Tuesday, Atlanta Fire Department spokesman J.L.
 Bundridge said.
 There were no injuries in the blaze and fire investigators have not yet determined the cause, he said.

-The 200,000-square-foot (18,580-square-metre) studio complex, located in southwest Atlanta, includes five sound stages, a 400-seat theatre and a private screening room, according to the studio's website.
+The 200,000-square-foot (18,580-square-metre) studio complex, located in southwest Atlanta, includes five sound stages, a 400-seat theater and a private screening room, according to the studio's website.

 Perry's film hits have included the 2005 breakout "Diary of a Mad Black Woman" in which he played several characters including the tough-talking grandmother Madea.
 He has since made more than a dozen films, including spinoffs such as "A Madea Christmas," that have successfully targeted a middle-class African-American audience previously overlooked by Hollywood.